 The supposed “killer feature” of the KrisFlyer UOB Credit Card is its ability to earn a bonus 5-6 mpd when paired with the KrisFlyer UOB account.
 This sounds phenomenal, but I’d strongly advise you against it.

 First of all, this account pays a measly 0.05% interest.
-I know interest rates aren’t what they used to be, but that’s still insanely low.
+With interest rates on the rise, that’s an almost derisory rate.

-No problem, you think.
-I’ll make up the difference with all the bonus miles.
-Well…that’s the other shoe.
-The KrisFlyer UOB account caps the bonus miles you can earn at a mere 5% of your monthly average balance.
+If you think you’ll make up the difference with miles, you should know that the KrisFlyer UOB account caps the bonus miles you can earn at a mere 5% of your monthly average balance.

 For example, if you put S$50,000 inside the account, the maximum bonus miles you could earn each month is just 2,500 (5% of 50,000), which you’d hit after spending just S$500 on your KrisFlyer UOB Credit Card.